ImageMagick/Usage-Markdown/layers/index.md

 ### Two Stage Positioning of Images {#layer_prog}

-You can simplify your image processing, by separating them into two steps.
+You can simplify your image processing, by separating it into two steps.
 One step can be used to generate, distort, position and add fluff to images, with a final step to merge them all together.
-For example, lets create [Polaroid Thumbnails](../transform/#polaroid) from the larger original images in [Photo Store](../img_photos/INDEX.html), processing each of them individually (keeping that aspect separate and simple).
+For example, let's create [Polaroid Thumbnails](../transform/#polaroid) from the larger original images in [Photo Store](../img_photos/INDEX.html), processing each of them individually (keeping that aspect separate and simple).

 ~~~
 center=0   # Start position of the center of the first image.